pelinbalci/pelinbalci.github.io/_posts/2020-10-20-style-transfer.md

 ---

 In this post, I would like to share my notes from the 'Style Transfer' lecture given by Udacity, Intro to Deep Learning with PyTorch.
-You can find the references below.
+You may find the references below.

 The key is using the technique that a trained CNN to separate the content from the style of an image.
 Then you can merge the content of one image and style of another and you will get a new image.